mnehpets/workspace-mcp/PLAN.md

   Composes naturally with ranged `file_read` (§12.13) — blame a span, then read it.
   Note go-git blame can be heavy on large/long-history files; bound it (line cap, maybe a size guard) and document the cost.
+- **`git_diff` paging for a single oversized hunk (corner, not yet hit).** `git_diff` caps the emitted diff at `read.maxBytes` and steers the model to re-scope to a `path` when truncated — but a *single* file whose diff alone exceeds the cap has nothing narrower to scope to (the first file is always emitted whole, so it can exceed the budget; there is no line-range equivalent to `file_read`'s `startLine`/`endLine`).
+  The per-file `tooLarge` guard already skips files whose *content* exceeds the cap, so this only bites a file with a huge *diff* but each side under the limit — rare, and current behavior fails safe (returns more than the budget, never a silent omission).
+  If a real case appears, add a `maxBytes` override (mirroring `file_read`) or diff paging; until then, deliberately not built (no over-design for an unobserved corner).
 - Per-client tokens (scoped to specific workspaces), rotation without restart, session expiry.
 - Rate limits and a per-session byte budget.